quanteda/quanteda_landing/content/performance.markdown

 ## 3. Feature selection

-In a third step, we remove a selection of terms from the tokenized object.
-This is a common task as many projects involve removing so called stopwords or punctuation.
-We use the list of English stopwords from the **stopwords** package and measure the time it takes to remove these tokens in each package.
+Here, we remove grammatical words from the texts to measure time in feature selection.
+We use the list of 175 English grammatical words from the **stopwords** package.

 ```r